hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/ecrpublic_repository.html.markdown

 * `repositoryName` - (Required) Name of the repository.
 * `catalogData` - (Optional) Catalog data configuration for the repository.
 See [below for schema](#catalog_data).
 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### catalog_data